sylhare/Type-on-Strap/README.md

 ### Layout: Default

 This layout includes the head, navigation bar and footer around your content.
-Unless you're making a custom layout you won't need it.
+Unless you are making a custom layout you won't need it.

 ### Layout: Home 🏡